houstondatavis/data-jam-June-2018/README.md

 <b>First format conversions.ipynb</b> Is a jupyter notebook used to convert the txt files to the easier to work with csv files in the converted_files folder.
 Please go to the original txt files for definitions of terms and header labels, etc.

+<b>zoom_videoconf_IntroToDataBySachanShah.mp4</b> A video recording of Sachan Shah introducing the dataset and talking about some of the typical questions people ask?

 ### The data in "orig_txt" folders was gathered following these methods
 - The main website for water quality information around Lake Houston is <a href="https://webapps.usgs.gov/lake_houston/home/#realtime">here</a>.